-The draft general permit requires the permittee to monitor all discharges for BOD_5 (mg/L), TSS (mg/L), and pH (su).
+The draft general permit requires the permittee to monitor all discharges for BOD5 (mg/L), TSS (mg/L), and pH (su).
 These monitoring requirements are based on the limits in the draft general permit for these parameters.
-Effluent water temperature (°C), Ammonia-Nitrogen (as N, mg/L), total flow (million gallons), flow rate (MGD), and duration of discharge (days) shall be monitored, but will not have a limit.
+Effluent water temperature (°C), ammonia-nitrogen (as N, mg/L), total nitrogen (mg/L), total phosphorous (mg/L), total flow (million gallons), flow rate (MGD), and duration of discharge (days) shall be monitored, but will not have a limit.
 These monitoring requirements are based on the need to fully characterize the discharge.